 At Key Stage 3, the curriculum is broad and balanced.
 Pupils are given experience in linguistic, mathematical, scientific, technological, human and social, physical and aesthetic and creative education through the core and extended curriculum.
 All pupils also follow a course of PSHE.
-The timetable is designed to have two extended lunch periods per week to enable all U3 and L4 pupils to take part in the extra-curricular programme within the school day and one extended lunch period for U4 pupils.
+The timetable is designed to have two extended lunch periods per week to enable all U3 and L4 (Y8) pupils to take part in the extra-curricular programme within the school day and one extended lunch period for U4 (Y9) pupils.

-Linguistic: pupils have the opportunity to develop their communication skills and increase their command of language through listening, speaking, reading and writing, not only in English, Drama and language lessons but across subjects.
+Linguistic: pupils have the opportunity to develop their communication skills and increase their command of language through listening, speaking, reading and writing, not only in English, Drama and language lessons but across the curriculum.
 Opportunities are provided for collaborative and presentation work.
-In U3 (Year 7), pupils study one Modern Foreign Language of French, German and Spanish in addition to Latin.
-Pupils in Year 8 & 9 (L4 and U4) choose a second MFL, in addition to Latin.
+In U3 (Year 7), pupils study one Modern Foreign Language of French, German or Italian and Spanish in addition to Latin.
+Pupils in L4 and U4 (Y8 and 9) choose a second MFL, in addition to Latin.